In Search Of Yummy-ness

 For the Dressing:

-1. Place all ingredients in a bowl and whisk until combined.
-Alternatively, you can add the ingredients to a mason jar, screw the lid on tightly, and shake to combine.
+1. Place all the dressing ingredients in a small bowl and whisk until combined.
+Alternatively, add them to a mason jar, screw the lid on tightly, and shake until emulsified.

 For the Salad: